JonnyAlpha/Barum_Jam/README.md

 # Note on files

-multicolour_detect.py - script used to calibrate hsv detection hsv_detect.py - script to calibrate hsv detection
+README.md - This file
+centroid_blue.py - script exploring the use of centroids colour_detect_boxed.py - script esploring addinig a bounding box around an identified object colour_detect_contours.py - script exploring the use of contours to identify the edges of an object hsv_detect.py - script to calibrate hsv detection multicolour_detect.py - script used to calibrate hsv detection object_distance.py - script utilising OpenCV Moments pixel height to calculate distances object_position.py - script utilising OpenCV Moments object coordinates to calculate relative position